pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-advanced-route/README.md

 - Use the chart to determine how many rare candies you can later use.
-  - Standard strats will just use the max # possible between 1-3 in Safari Menu
+  - In Silph Red Bar use the max # possible between 1-3 in Safari Menu
 - If stacking Carbos you must note if you have "Good HP" or "Bad HP"
   - Good HP means that we can Candy x3
   - Bad HP means that we can only Candy x1-2, which means we must toss Parlyz Heal